 Social Media Pages

-Facebook, for example, is an invaluable tool when it comes to personal branding and advertising in general.
+Instagram, especially if you are targeting a younger or more creative demographic, is an invaluable tool when it comes to personal branding and advertising in general.

 LinkedIn is the perfect place to start creating professional connections.
 It greatly increases your employment prospects as well as networking with the right people.